infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-javascript.md

     </plugin>
     ```

-    **Note:** This plug-in will extend the default HTML5 transformation, so the `require` element explicitly defines org.dita.html5 as a dependency.
+    **Note:** This plug-in will extend the default HTML5 transformation, so the `<require>` element explicitly defines `org.dita.html5` as a dependency.

-3. In the com.example.html5-javascript directory, create a subdirectory named include.
+3. In the `com.example.html5-javascript` directory, create a subdirectory named `include`.

-4. In the new include subdirectory, create a file named javascript.ftr.xml with your custom JavaScript code.
+4. In the new `include` subdirectory, create a file named `javascript.ftr.xml` with your custom JavaScript code.

     ```
     <div>